Uber probed by U.S. judge on driver benefits

 Ultimately, a jury might have to decide the issue, he added.

 The hearing came a day after a similar one involving Lyft.
-In that case, U.S. District Judge Vincent Chhabria said whether drivers are employees or contractors is "very difficult" to decide, but that California law appears to favour the drivers.
+In that case, U.S. District Judge Vince Chhabria said whether drivers are employees or contractors is "very difficult" to decide, but that California law appears to favor the drivers.
 Chhabria has not yet ruled.

-Uber has raised more than $4 billion (3 billion pounds) from prominent venture capital firms such as Benchmark and Google Ventures, valuing the company at $40 billion and making it the most valuable U.S. startup.
-Lyft has raised $331 million from Andreessen Horowitz, Founders Fund and other investors.

 The drivers have not yet specified how much money they are seeking in damages.